The Bedfordshire Regiment in the Great War

 Died of Wounds 21st December 1915.

-His brother James Reginald SHIPPEY was an 'Old Contemptible' who went to France in the 1st battalion as part of the original British Expeditionary Force in August.
+His brother James Reginald SHIPPEY was an 'Old Contemptible' who went to France in the 1st battalion as part of the First British Expeditionary Force in August.
 He also fell in the regiment and his biography can be found here.

 Died of wounds 9th January 1916, aged 26.

 Edmund was born in Poona in India on 27th July 1889 and served in the Wellingborough O.T.C. for 18 months before the war.
 He enlisted on the 29th October 1914 as a single man who lived at 'the Hall' in Sydenham.